Boundary-Aware Uncertainty for Feature Attribution Explainers: UNCERTAINTY FRAMEWORK FOR EXPLAINERS

-We now outline the GPEC framework, which we parameterize with a Gaussian Process (GP) regression model.
-We define a vector-valued GP which is trained on data samples as input and explanations as labels.
-More concretely, consider a data sample $x \in \mathcal{X} \subset \mathbb{R}$ that we want to explain in the context of a black-box prediction model $F:\mathcal{X} \to [0,1]$, in which the output corresponds to the probability for the positive class.
-For simplicity, we consider the binary classifier case; we extend to the multiclass case in Section \ref{sec:multiclass}.
-We apply any given feature attribution method $E:\mathcal{X} \to \mathbb{R}^s$, where $s$ is the dimension of the explanations $e = E(x)$.
+We now outline the GPEC framework (Fig. \ref{fig:fig1}), which is parametrized with a Gaussian Process (GP) regression model\footnote{A brief review of GP regression is provided in App. \ref{app:background}.}.
+Consider a sample $x^* \in \mathcal{X}$ that we want to explain in the context of a black-box classifier $F:\mathcal{X} \to [0,1]$, where $\mathcal{X} \subseteq \mathbb{R}^D$ is the data space and $D$ is the number of features.
+For convenience we consider the binary classification case; this is extended to multiclass in App. \ref{app:proof}.
+We apply a local feature attribution explainer $H:\mathcal{X} \to \mathbb{R}^D$.

-Let us draw samples $x_1, \dots, x_M$ from the data distribution and generate their respective explanations $e_1, \dots, e_M$.
-We assume that each explanation $e_m$ is generated from an unobserved latent function $\mathcal{E}$ plus some independent Gaussian noise $\eta_m$.